Updated: Sep 26

-What can a dentist tell from just your mouth examination
+What can a dentist tell from just examining your mouth:

 The only time you flossed since your last check up was right before this appointment.

 Yes, our long island city dentists can tell if today was the only time you've ever flossed since the last time we saw you.
 You might have walked thinking that you can have us fooled but let me tell you...